STealthy-and-haSTy/SublimeScraps/plugins/README.md

    status line, although this could easily be modified to make it the last item as well.

+ * **set_status.py** is a small command that just adds a bit of text temporarily to the status bar.
+This allows you to create a macro that displays text in the status bar when you execute it.

  * **shebanger.py** is a command that is meant to be used as the `target` inside of a build system.
 It's a proof of concept that is rather naive, but the idea is that it would run the current python file using the interpreter